Villavu/Simba/Doc/sphinx/simbaref/extensions.rst

       if (started) then
         Timer.Enabled := False;
-        { Freeing the components is not needed, as they will be freed upon the freeing of Simba. }
+        { Freeing the components is not needed, as they will be freed upon the closure of Simba. }
     end;

 attach